 4. Unbounce – Get Your Free Copy Of The Report

-The headline is really straightforward and as it should the tagline builds on the offer in the headline.
+The headline is straightforward, and as it should, the tagline builds on the offer in the headline.

 Also, it explicitly describes what will happen after the subscriber submits the form.
 This method is another great way to increase conversions by clearly explaining what’ll happen next.